tomschenkjr/insurance-rag/README.md

-# Insurance RAG System with DeepSeek
+# Insurance Document Classification System

-This project implements a RAG (Retrieval Augmented Generation) system that processes PDF documents and uses DeepSeek-R1:14B via Ollama to answer questions about their contents.
-The system is specifically designed to work with insurance-related documents.
+This project implements a machine learning-based system for automatically classifying and organizing insurance-related PDF documents.
+The system uses a combination of text extraction, TF-IDF vectorization, and SVM classification to categorize documents into specific insurance types and subcategories.

 ## Prerequisites